meyresilva/AfricanWomenLit/README.md

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/BlackFeminisms.md

-In the end, I will examine some selected works authored by African women from several nations to give an aidea of the main themes in these works, as you see here,
+In the end, I will examine some selected works authored by African women from several nations to give an aidea of the main themes in these narratives, as you see here,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/authors/Liking.md